ted-ncg/labs/12-web-mvc-create-account.md

 ## Redirect to Account Details Page

-1. Have the form submission redirect to the account view page for the new account.

-1. Update the 2nd part of the Web integration test to be:
+1. Update the 2nd part of the `CreateAccountWebIntegrationTest` to be:

    ```java
     mockMvc.perform(get(mvcResult.getResponse().getRedirectedUrl()))